wikipedia2vec/wikipedia2vec/README.md

 -------------------

 First, you need to download a source Wikipedia dump file (e.g., enwiki-latest-pages-articles.xml.bz2) from [Wikimedia Downloads](https://dumps.wikimedia.org/).
-The English dump file can be obtained by:
+The English dump file can be obtained by running the following command.

 ```
 % wget https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2
 ```

-Note that, you do not need to decompress the dump file.
+Note that you do not need to decompress the dump file.

-Then, the embeddings can be trained from a Wikipedia dump using the *train* command:
+Then, the embeddings can be trained from a Wikipedia dump using the *train* command.

 ```
 % wikipedia2vec train DUMP_FILE OUT_FILE